appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ```

 #### port
-The port property of the URL interface is a string containing the port number of the URL.
+The port property of the URL is a string that contains the port number of the URL.

 Example:
 ```js